Slavery in the 21st century: Impact of the pandemic on modern slavery in the UK

 The Home Office has stated the number of suspected modern slavery victims in the UK has fallen for the first time in 4 years, as a result of the pandemic.
 Officials say this is due to the restrictions implemented in the UK and an increase of self-isolation and businesses shutting.

 The national referral mechanism has recorded 2,871 referrals of potential modern day slavery victims in the 1st quarter of 2020, which is a 14% fall from the previous 3 months.
 There has been an increase of child victims "partially driven" by an increase of county lines.

+Impact of social media on modern slavery

+The appearance of social media and new digital technology has exponentially changed the growth of modern slavery, working as a tool that facilitates the exploitation of vulnerable populations facilitating its growth as it enables perpetrators to control and reach a wider audience.

+As the NGO Walk Free claims, perpetrators are now able to more easily reach a higher cipher of victims in different locations, access all their information, and identify their vulnerabilities without even revealing their identity.
+Not only that, but because technology is constantly changing, laws and measures cannot manage stay up to date, resulting in a lack of accountability that allows modern slavery to keep growing on the internet.